Techoplite/Axess/README.md

 ## Create Assessment
 An assessment is a collection of questions (at least one), the relative available answers (at least two), and only one correct answer to a given question.

-1. In order to create an assessment a techer has to click on the `create assessment` link inside the navbar at the top of the page.
+1. In order to create an assessment a teacher has to click on the `create assessment` link inside the navbar at the top of the page.

 ![](create-assessment-link-clicked.gif)